The heterogeneous impact of the EU-Canada agreement with causal machine learning: Results

 \subsection{Product-level analysis}

-The unit of observation is the product $p$ at the 6-digit level of the HS classification exported at time $\tau$ to different destinations $d$.
-A product is \textit{treated} if its tariff or quotas have changed after CETA since September 2017\footnote{Please note how, since eq. \ref{eq: product treatment}, we consider the treatment to be product-specific and not destination-specific.
-The reason is that we will also investigate policy spillovers in destinations that are not directly affected by the CETA, as it will become evident in Section \ref{sec:spillovers}.}.
-Therefore, in this section, we are interested in evaluating treatment effects on the treated in percentage points, which we now write as $TET_{pdt}^*$ because the general $u$-th unit of observation is now represented by a product $p$, at destination $d$, and time $t$.
+The unit of observation is the product $p$ at the 6-digit level of the HS classification exported at time $\tau$ to a destination $d$.
+A product is \textit{treated} if its tariff or quotas have changed after CETA since September 2017.
+Therefore, in this section, we evaluate idiosyncratic Treatment Effects on the Treated (TET) in percentage points, which we can write as $TET_{pdt}^*$, since the general $u$-th unit of observation introduced in Section \ref{sec: matrix_completion} is now represented by a product $p$, at destination $d$, and time $t$.

 For our purpose, besides Canada, we aggregate and rank major destinations of French exports to avoid matrix sparsity.\footnote{As in \citet{fontagne2018exporters}, we also observe a high sparsity because the selection of products at each destination is stringent.
 In the original data, the vector of products exported to each destination contains, on average, at least 80\% of zeros.
-A highly sparse matrix with an inflation of zeros complicates calculations while saturating computer memory.} We compute two separate destination rankings, and then we consolidate them.
-At first, we rank importing countries based on the average total trade value they received from France in 2010-2016.
+A highly sparse matrix with excessive zeros complicates calculations and saturates computer memory.} We compute two separate destination rankings, and then we consolidate them.
+At first, we rank importing countries by the average total trade value they received from France during 2012-2016.
 In a second exercise, we rank destinations after counting the number of products received from France in the same period.
 Finally, we include in our selection those countries that are in the top ten in either ranking.
 The remaining destinations are mainly aggregated by continent (e.g., the rest of Europe, the rest of Asia, etc.).
 In Appendix Table \ref{tab:dest_Aggr}, we record the relative trade importance of each destination in our final ranking.
+We end up with 16 destinations, including Canada and the rest of the world.

 As for products, we ensure we can properly separate the intensive and the extensive margin.
 In the first case, we only consider the subset of products that were exported to Canada in either of the two years before the treatment and were still exported after the CETA.\footnote{For a visual representation of the trade patterns included in the intensive margin, see Appendix Table \ref{app_tab:product_selection}.}